Roosa Ariyo

-Roosa Funmilayo Ariyo (born 13 June 1994) is a Finnish-born Nigerian professional footballer who plays as a forward for Belgian side Club YLA and the Nigeria women's national team.
+Roosa Funmilayo Ariyo (born 13 June 1994) is a Finnish-born Nigerian professional footballer who plays as a forward for KuPS and the Nigeria women's national team.

 Early life

 Ariyo was raised in Helsinki and Espoo.
-Her father is Nigerian and her mother is Finnish.
+Her father is Yoruba from Kogi State, Nigeria, and her mother is Finnish.
+She holds both Finnish and Nigerian citizenship.

 College career

 Ariyo has attended the Monroe Community College and the University of Bridgeport in the United States.